BluDood/CanIJailbreak/README.md

 - [x] When a jailbreak is available, show the options. (partially done, device specific jailbreaks TBA)
 - [x] Footer with some information
 - [ ] Settings, Lock Screen or Home screen theme? 👀

+Repository got fucked up, but not the files themself.
+All commits and stuff were reset.